 Working within a world of ever changing screen sizes is challenging.
 It wouldn't be very practical to have a different website for every screen size and though some companies do quite well having a separate website for mobile devices, the average person doesn't need to do that.
 There are different ways for websites to adapt to whatever screen size they are being viewed on.

 This site employs a responsive design which morphs into different layouts as the screen size changes.
-(If you haven't already looked at how this works, grab the bottom right corner of your browser window and drag it left to watch the layout of this site change.)
+(If you haven't already looked at how this works and you're on a desktop/laptop, grab the bottom right corner of your browser window and drag it left to watch the layout of the site change.)
 When I was a graphic designer for print, I always roughed out lots of designs for each project.
 I enjoyed looking at all the possibilities that could be had just by moving the elements around on the page.
 In the end, only one design could be used.
 I hated discarding all the rest.
 I think that's why I love responsive design so much.
 I can utilize many designs on a single page and engage the viewer in exploring the possibilities.
 In some respects it's a difficult way to go.
 The design will never be the same on screen or browser x, y and z, and it takes more time to consider the variables.
 Still, I enjoy this challenge and the opportunity to be more creative.
-The immediacy of publishing on the internet, the fluidity we can now enjoy, along with the juxtaposition of text, images and function - all created by code - are aspects that keep me loving the art of web design.
+The immediacy of publishing on the internet, the fluidity we can now enjoy, along with the juxtaposition of text, images and function are aspects that keep me loving the art of web design.

 Find out more about this site in upcoming posts at my web design and illustration blog.